 Rules, Common Mistakes and Troubleshooting!

-1) VLOOKUP formulas read from left to right.
-You must have the information you are looking up (in our example Doug in the Commission Rates Table), in a column to the left of the information you want returned, in our example the ‘percentage rate’. i.e. it has to go ‘Doug’, then ‘% rate’.
+- VLOOKUP formulas read from left to right.
+You must have the information you are looking up (in our example Doug in the Commission Rates Table), in a column to the left of the information you want returned.
+Which in our example is the ‘percentage rate’. i.e. it has to go ‘Doug’, then ‘% rate’.
 Excel wouldn’t be able to find it if it went ‘% Rate’ then ‘Doug’.

-3) The ‘Table’ you are looking up can be in the same spreadsheet, or a different sheet in the same workbook, or in a different workbook altogether.
+- The ‘Table’ you are looking up can be in the same spreadsheet.
+Or a different sheet in the same workbook.
+Or in a different workbook altogether.

-4) The table doesn’t have to be sorted in any particular order, but you must not have duplicates, unless the information on each duplicate is exactly the same.
-For example, if Doug appeared twice in our Commission Rates table with different percentage rates for each instance, Microsoft Excel would return the rate on the first instance of Doug.
+- The table doesn’t have to be sorted in any particular order, but you must not have duplicates.
+Unless the information on each duplicate is exactly the same.
+For example, if Doug appeared twice in our Commission Rates table with different percentage rates for each instance, VLOOKUP would return the rate on the first instance of Doug.

-5) The formula isn't case sensitive, so 'Doug' could be 'doug' or 'Doug' in either column B or the table.
+- The formula isn't case sensitive, so 'Doug' could be 'doug' or 'Doug', in either column B or the table.

-6) What does it mean when my VLOOKUP returns a #N/A?
+- What does it mean when my VLOOKUP returns a #N/A?
 It means Excel can't find the value you're trying to look up in your table.
-If you get this, but you can ‘plain as day’ see it's there in the table.
-Then it’s likely you’ve got one value formatted as Text and another formatted as General.
-To check this go to each cell you're referencing and look in the formula bar to see if one is prefixed by an apostrophe ‘.
+If you get this, but you can ‘plain as day’ see it's there in the table, then it’s likely you’ve got one prefixed with an apostrophe.
+To check this go to each cell you're referencing and look in the formula bar and see if there is an apostrophe in either cell ‘.
 You can only see the apostrophe from the formula bar.
 See example below.

-VLOOKUP is a fairly basic formula, but its applications are vast, especially when you combine it with other Functions like IF statements, SUMIF and so on.
+VLOOKUP is a fairly basic formula, but its applications are vast.

 Enter your email address below to download the sample workbook.